-Whether you just started using 15Five or have been thinking about taking a closer look at the current questions being asked of your employees, understanding Question Management is key.
+Whether you just started using 15Five or have been thinking about taking a closer look at the current questions being asked of your people, understanding Question Management is key.
 Are you getting the most out of questions?
 Are people skipping the optional questions they're being asked?
 Where are all of these questions coming from anyway?
 Questions are just as important as asking for project/objective updates and priorities.

 Video 🎥: Question Management Strategy: 101